shaolin-peanut/piscine_ocaml/README.md

     `gray n = n XOR (n >> 1)`
     In ocaml xor is lxor and right shift is lsr (logical shift right) `gray n = n lxor (n lsr 1)`
-    - you should see it when looking at the examples, there's a xor (or but not and) copmaring the binary and shifted number digit by digit, and retaining every instance of there being one or the other but not both, which means only one bit flips (with OR there could be more, since it permits AND)
+    - you should see it when looking at the examples, there's a xor (or BUT not and) copmaring the binary and shifted number digit by digit, and retaining every instance of there being one or the other but not both, which means only one bit flips (with OR there could be more, since it permits AND)
         - > Binary | Shifted | Gray
             000 | 000 | 000
             001 | 000 | 001